-PhD students' Second Year Report and Dissertation Schedule
+PhD students' Second Year Report: Dissertation Schedule

-As with the first year Report and Proposal, the student should submit three copies of the document(s) to the Secretary of the Degree Committee by July 31 (or corresponding dates: Lent start - Oct.
+As with the first-year PhD Proposal, the student should submit three copies of the document to the Secretary of the Degree Committee by July 31 (or corresponding dates: Lent start - Oct.
 30 or Easter start - Jan.
-31) for assessment and discussion by two readers who will usually be independent of the supervisor except where a suitably qualified assessor cannot be found.
-The two readers will submit their joint report to the supervisor who will then copy the text into the relevant Cambridge Graduate Supervision Reporting System report; supervisors are invited to comment.
-The report will be submitted to the Degree Committee.
+31), and also upload a PDF version, for assessment and discussion by two readers who will usually be independent of the supervisor except where a suitably qualified assessor cannot be found.
+The two readers will normally be the same as those for the first-year examination, and will be given a copy of the first-year report to cross-check against the second-year report.

 Where progress has been poor and it appears the chance of successful completion is low, the student should be given written notice of the danger, with copy to the Secretary, and warned that the lack of progress may lead to termination of funding.
-Reports may be soft-bound in comb-binding or stapled.

 Secretary of the Degree Committee